korinious/PANDA-Chat/README.md

 This project provides an API for image classification using TensorFlow's EfficientNetV2 model and a chatbot powered by OpenAI GPT.

 ## Features
-- Image classification with EfficientNetV2 to classify Gleason scores.
+- Image classification with EfficientNetV2 to classify ISUP scores.
 - Chatbot interface powered by OpenAI GPT for conversation and insights.

 ## Prerequisites